Paid in instalments

 Will I be sharing accommodation?

 Accommodation on this adventure is based on twin-share.
+You will be staying in self-contained farm-house style accommodation.
 You will be paired with a teammate of the same gender and, whenever possible, age group.
-Single rooms at the hotel are available at an additional cost and subject to availability.
+Single rooms are available at an additional cost and subject to availability.

 I’m travelling with a friend, can we stay together?